-Switcher allows you to turn any IOS device into a live-stream camera that you can control from a tablet.
-Switcher is available for free on a two-week trial basis and is the most reliable and user friendly application for broadcasting multi-angled live streams.
+Switcher allows you to turn any Apple iOS device into a live-stream camera that you can control from a tablet.
+Switcher is available for free on a two-week trial basis and is the most reliable and user-friendly application for broadcasting multi-angled live streams.

 You can create a live stream experience between multiple individuals in different locations by broadcasting a video chat, like Zoom or Google Hangouts (Google Meet with a business account).
 You may want to choose a group chat service where the host can control who is seen and muted.
 Zoom offers this feature.

 Your live stream will have the greatest success if all broadcasted participants are set up in a quiet and well lit area near the wifi router.
 If participants can use one device with a good camera to join the video chat and a different device for other references they may need (like a script or itinerary), that would be ideal.

 The most ideal way to share a group video chat would be through a third-party application to broadcast your chat room.
 This keeps the group chat room closed and prevents people from joining.
 Once you have everyone connected to the video chat, start your live stream using a third party application such as Switcher Studio and then share your screen from your laptop.
 Make sure you take the time to fully understand and practice the set up required to broadcast your stream.
 You will want to rehearse the execution of this beforehand, and it may be necessary to hire some additional technical help.